StevenDixonDev/TinyER/Readme.md

 ## The bits and pieces

-Dividing Express into parts should make it easier to replicate
+Dividing Express into parts should make it easier to replicate: (it did not)

-app: serves as the starting point for express, normal use is app = express() where express is a singleton that creates an app.
+app: serves as the starting point for express, normal use is app = express()

     - Get
         - allows response on get request